daylamtayari/website/content/about.md

 If you wish to contact me, please do so via email to [daylam@tayari.gg](mailto:daylam@tayari.gg).<br/>

 While not mandatory, I highly advise anyone emailing me to use PGP key encryption.<br/>
-The public key for the above email can be found at [https://pgp.tayari.gg](https://pgp.tayari.gg) and when sending your email, please attach your public key to allow me to also respond in an encrypted fashion.
+The public key for the above email can be found at <a href="https://pgp.tayari.gg" target="_blank">https://pgp.tayari.gg</a> and when sending your email, please attach your public key to allow me to also respond in an encrypted fashion.

-If you wish to contact me concerning **professional matters, please DO NOT use this email** and use my professional email which you can find in the <a href="/resume/#contact">contact section of my resume page</a>.
+If you wish to contact me concerning **professional matters, please DO NOT use this email** and use my professional email which you can find in the <a href="/resume/#contact" target="_blank">contact section of my resume page</a>.

 ## Support Me